Medical devices post-market vigilance - statistics for 2016

 The Advisory Committee on the Safety of Medical Devices (ACSMD) advises and makes recommendations regarding the safety, risk assessment, risk management and performance of medical devices supplied in Australia.

-The ACSMD met three times in 2014.
+The ACSMD met twice in 2016.
 ACSMD meeting statements are published on the TGA website.

 The Orthopaedic Subcommittee (OSC) of the ACSMD was established in 2013, superseding the Orthopaedic Expert Working Group.

 The OSC is a group of independent orthopaedic surgeons who provide expert advice to the ACSMD and the TGA on the safety, quality and performance of orthopaedic devices.
 In particular, the OSC provides advice in relation to orthopaedic implants that have been identified through the Australian Orthopaedic Association National Joint Replacement Registry (AOANJRR) as experiencing higher-than-expected revision rates.